 I recently wrote a post about my struggle to describe simply an interdisciplinary, participatory design practice.
 I ended up with two words: deep design.
 In truth, deep design is just design as it should be, but the word “design” is so abused right now that it needs a modifier.
 Case in point…

 There’s a lot of talk right now on LinkedIn, Co.Design and the four corners of the Internet about how organizations need to embrace design to maximize “innovation” and “disruption.”
 Your organization needs to be “design-driven.”
-Your organization doesn’t just need thinking, it needs “design thinking” whatever the fuck that is.
+Your organization doesn’t just need thinking, it needs “design thinking.”
 Put designers on every team, and you will have “innovation.”
 Guaranteed.
 Apple did it and “disrupted” everything.
 Google’s doing it and is getting patted on the back in Wired.
 You too can embrace design, “disrupt” something, and “innovate” off into the sunset.

 Here’s the problem.
 Embracing design does not mean putting a token designer on every team, creating a dazzling style guide that leaves nothing to the imagination, or making your “buy this” or “donate now” button rounder.
 Golden Krishna says it well in his book The Best Interface is No Interface.
 If you have a problem, do not “slap an interface on it.”
 But Krishna, in my opinion, does not go far enough.